| To those running botnets: You have nothing to be afraid

 to learn can now be followed by a complete novice in minutes by watching

+a how-to video someone else created.
 And bad people are going to take this wonderful thing we

 call the Internet and turn it into a vast wasteland where nobody wants